-Scott Benwell, Superintendent General Note: SD 64 provided a 5% performance-based increase effective July 1 2020 (include your effective date) for the 2019/20 performance year.
-As the executive freeze was implemented on August 31, 2020, it is expected that the affected executives at SD 64 will forgo standard performance-based increases for the 2020/21 performance year.
+Christine Perkins, Superintendent General Note: SD 8 provided a 5.06% performance-based increase effective July 1 2020 for the 2019/20 performance year.
+As the executive freeze was implemented on August 31, 2020, it is expected that the affected executives at SD 8 will forgo standard performance-based increases for the 2020/21 performance year.
 Superintendent compensation decisions are the purview of elected School Boards.
 While Superintendents do not fall under the freeze, Boards have been asked to consider a freeze for these positions for this year.
-Boe Beardsmore, Director of Instruction D'Arcy R Deacon, Director of Instruction-Human Resources Jesse Elizabeth Guy, Secretary Treasurer General Note: SD 64 provided a 5.06% performance-based increase effective July 1 2020 (include your effective date) for the 2019/20 performance year.
-As the executive freeze was implemented on August 31, 2020, it is expected that the affected executives at SD 64 will forgo standard performance-based increases for the 2020/21 performance year.
+Other Note: Amount for employee paid LTD Holitzki Deanna, Director of Instruction Other Note: Amount for employee paid LTD Benjamin Eaton, Director of Instruction Other Note: Amount for employee paid LTD Michael McLellan, Secretary-Treasurer & CFO General Note: SD 8 provided a 3.75% performance-based increase effective July 1 2020 for the 2019/20 performance year.
+As the executive freeze was implemented on August 31, 2020, it is expected that the affected executives at SD 8 will forgo standard performance-based increases for the 2020/21 performance year.
 Superintendent compensation decisions are the purview of elected School Boards.
 While Superintendents do not fall under the freeze, Boards have been asked to consider a freeze for these positions for this year.
+Vehicle Transportation Allowance includes \$800 for vehicle allowance which has now been discontinued, and \$7,276 as the value of a leased vehicle to replace the vehicle allowance.
+Other Note: Amount for employee paid LTD Chandra Singh, Director of Instruction - Human Resource Services Other Note: Amount for employee paid LTD